mgmarlow/knavehack/content/index.md

 - Melee attacks against unsuspecting foes always hit and deal direct damage.

-#### Power attacks

-After a successful attack roll but before rolling for damage, PCs can opt to make a melee attack a Power Attack.
-Power Attacks double the number of damage dice rolled in exchange for breaking the weapon.

 #### Maneuvers

 Maneuvers are tactical combat choices that exchange damage for